 Listening with ANC or Active Noise Cancellation works well and helps to remove background noise.
 Even though it is not close to the Bose QC-25 (or 35) but is good enough for anyone, who intends to use it in office and home.

 3. Sennheiser MB 660 MS (UC)

 The Sennheiser MB 660 is a wireless “Skype for Business” certified business headset which comes with adaptive noise cancellation built-in.
 The implementation of noise-cancellation in this headset is a bit different.
 The noise-cancellation levels are adjusted based on the environment and the amount of noise a person currently in.

-For example, if you frequently work from Starbucks, where typical cafe noise and the frequent blender loudness can trigger the ANC (dubbed NoiseGard Technology) to its highest levels.
+For example, if you frequently work from Starbucks, where typical cafe noise and the constant blender loudness can trigger the ANC (dubbed NoiseGard Technology) to its highest levels.
 Triple-mic for noise cancellation works in tandem to deliver clear sound, regardless of the environmental background noise.

 The bigger battery offers up to 30 hours of battery time, but we got a lot less due to the testing scenarios that we threw at it.
 The ANC is more powerful when compared to the Jabra and Plantronics ones, and is ideal for open office environments.

 The only problems that we saw with these pairs are the touchpad on the ear cup that was sometimes erratic in it’s response to commands.